-- Typically stop doing iterations and development - Have lots of meetings with stakeholders & bosses - Re-plan the release - Redo budget and scope - The customer has to do lots of selling to the organisation; programmers don't often realise just how serious the situation is. - The customer finds it hard to come up with stories as they are even more overloaded, and is unsure what to prioritise given the project may be doomed. - Morale low throughout whole team
+- Typically stop doing iterations and development - Have lots of meetings with stakeholders & bosses - Re-plan the release - Redo budget and scope - The Customer has to do lots of selling to the organization; programmers don't often realize just how serious the situation is. - The Customer finds it hard to come up with stories as they are even more overloaded, and is unsure what to prioritize given the project may be doomed. - Morale low throughout whole team

-- We need to find a way to ensure that the business is prepared for this event, as it has happened on all of the projects we have studied. - We also need to find a way to ensure that the programming team are also prepared for this event and they realise the seriousness of the situation.
+- We need to find a way to ensure that the business is prepared for this event, as it has happened on all of the projects we have studied. - We also need to find a way to ensure that the Programming Team are also prepared for this event and they realise the seriousness of the situation.